 Of all of these podcast hosting sites, Spreaker arguably has the most usable free version.
 It gets you up to 5 hours of indefinite audio storage.
-The one snag however is that each episode is limited to 15 minutes.
+The one snag, however, is that each episode is limited to 15 minutes.

 At the cheapest paid plan, you’ll get 100 hours of storage.
 There’s still an episode length cap here, but it moves up to a more usable 45 minutes.
 The price continues to grow as your episodes do.

 They also take some of the leg work out of promoting your podcasts.
-This works two ways.
+This works in two ways.
 Firstly, they’ll feature your podcast in curated lists for listeners to discover.